 We’ve compiled a list of aspects you should consider when making your choice.
 Take into consideration where you go climbing, how long the routes are on average and if you’ll have to carry your rope around a lot.

-How do you decide which model is best for you?
+How do you decide which climbing rope is best for you?

 All the climbing ropes we have selected are single dynamic ropes.
 A static rope has application only for setting up a climb, rappelling or hauling gear, but you should not climb on it.